jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 \end{document}
 ```

-Typically, alongside figures typeset in LaTex you'll see ```[width=\textwidth]```.
+Typically, alongside figures typeset in LaTeX you'll see ```[width=\textwidth]```.
 However, now that our figures are created to specification, this command becomes superfluous.

 # Summary

 In this post we have seen how easy it is to change the style of our plots.
 We have learnt that to effectively present figures in a document we must take care to create a figure of the correct dimensions.
 With the correct dimensions our figure avoids any unwanted scaling and change in aspect ratio.
-After a brief discussion of why we should save our figures in the ```.pdf``` format, we discussed how to use LaTex to render the fonts in our figures.
+After a brief discussion of why we should save our figures in the ```.pdf``` format, we discussed how to use LaTeX to render the fonts in our figures.
 Putting all these things together we can now produce truly publication-quality plots, and embed them in our work.